 3. Create a Client Secret:

-• After creating the app registration, go to the “Certificates & secrets” section.
+• After creating the app registration, go to the “Certificates & secrets” section on the left.

 • Under the “Client secrets” section, click on ”+ New client secret”.

-• Add a description, choose an expiration (or leave it never-expiring), and click “Add”.
+• Add a description, choose an expiration, and click “Add”.

 4. Assign Role (Permissions) to Service Principal:

-• Once the client secret is created, go to the Azure resource (like a resource group or specific resource) you want your application to have access to.
+• Once the client secret is created, go to the Azure resource group you want your application to have access to.
+If you don’t have a Resource Group, create one on the Azure portal here.
+Note down the Resource Group name, Subscription Name and Region.

-• In the “Select” box, search for and select the app registration (service principal) you created.
+• Select members, search for the app registration (service principal) you created, and review and assign.

 Inputs to Scale3 Nodepilot